sinoroc/deptree/README.rst

 Introduction
 ============

-Display installed Python distributions as a tree of dependencies.
+Display installed Python projects as a tree of dependencies.

 Usage